24. White Phantom

 Soon, I encounter several icebergs.
 One passes dangerously close, nearly colliding with Aomi.
 Why are they so translucent and blue?
 How do those surface patterns, like mineral crystals, form?
 Pure white waves continuously crash against the vertical blue ice walls.

-With almost no wind, I lower the sails and use the engine to cut through the inky-black water.
+With almost no wind, I lower the sails and use the engine to cut through the inky black water.

 What can I do?
 I have no choice but to keep going.